 Photo by The Life of Py

-Catch a movie at Somerville Auditorium
+Watch a movie at Somerville Auditorium

 When the Perth Festival’s Lotterywest Film Season starts each November, we feel a little like Christmas has come early.
 The program is always jam-packed with arthouse films from around the world – plus it’s a gorgeous setting for an evening picnicking under those iconic pine trees.
 Make sure to get there early (like, early) if you’re picky about which deckchair to sit in, and watch out for the kookaburras… they’ve been known to snatch cheese right out of your hand.
 If it ain’t Somerville season, you’re in luck because there are plenty of great outdoor cinemas all around Perth.

 Catch a live local band